Greece makes austerity push, workers gear for strike

-Parliament is expected to vote on Prime Minister Antonis Samaras' package of 13.5 billion euros ($17 billion) in cost cuts and tax hikes on Wednesday along with measures making it easier for firms to hire and fire workers.
+Parliament is expected to vote on Prime Minister Antonis Samaras' package of 13.5 billion euros (10.6 billion pounds) in cost cuts and tax hikes on Wednesday along with measures making it easier for firms to hire and fire workers.

 Despite public exasperation at four years of belt-tightening that has helped wipe out a fifth of the economy and leave a quarter of Greeks jobless, the package and a tough budget slated for a vote on Sunday are expected to scrape through parliament.